Philip Zelikow: Academic and federal government positions

 In 1998, Zelikow moved to the University of Virginia, where until February 2005 he directed the nation's largest center on the American presidency.
 He served as director of the Miller Center of Public Affairs and, as White Burkett Miller Professor of History, held an endowed chair.
-The Center launched a project to transcribe and annotate the previously secret tapes made during the Kennedy, Johnson and Nixon presidencies.
-In a presidential oral history project headed by James Sterling Young, it systematically gathers additional information on the presidencies of Reagan, George H. W. Bush, and Clinton.
+The center launched a project to transcribe and annotate the previously secret tapes made during the Kennedy, Johnson and Nixon presidencies.

 In November 1998, Zelikow co-authored, "Catastrophic Terrorism: Tackling the New Danger" for Foreign Affairs magazine.
 He wrote, "Like Pearl Harbor, the event would divide our future into a before and after.
 The United States might respond with draconian measures scaling back civil liberties, allowing wider surveillance of citizens, detention of suspects, and the use of deadly force.
 More violence could follow either future terrorist attacks or U.S. counterattacks.
 Belatedly, Americans would judge their leaders negligent for not addressing terrorism more urgently."

 In September 2002, a year after 9/11, Zelikow authored, "The National Security Strategy of The United States of America".
-Outlining the U.S. pre-emptive war doctrine that 6 months later in contravention of U.N.
-Resolution 1441 would be used against Iraq in an illegal war lasting nearly nine years.
+Though some have alleged that Zelikow therefore outlined the U.S. pre-emptive war doctrine that 6 months later would be used against Iraq, in fact Zelikow had objected to this language and this part of the drafting was done by others.

-In January 2003, Zelikow was appointed executive director of "The 9/11 Commission Report," replacing Henry Kissinger.
+In January 2003, Zelikow was appointed executive director of the 9/11 Commission.

 Following an appointment at the Department of State from 2005 to 2007 during the Bush administration, Zelikow returned to academics at the University of Virginia.
 In 2011, he was appointed Associate Dean of the Graduate School of Arts & Sciences.
 He has been instrumental in restructuring the College of Arts & Sciences.
 Also in 2011, Zelikow was appointed by President Barack Obama to the President's Intelligence Advisory Board.
-Since 2019 he has been Distinguished Visiting Fellow at the Hoover Institution, Stanford University.

 Commissions and committees

 Bush transition team

 In late 2000 and early 2001, Zelikow served on President Bush's transition team.
 After George W. Bush took office, Zelikow was named to a position on the President's Foreign Intelligence Advisory Board [PFIAB], and worked on other task forces and commissions as well.
 He directed the bipartisan National Commission on Federal Election Reform, created after the 2000 election and chaired by former presidents Jimmy Carter and Gerald Ford, along with Lloyd Cutler and Bob Michel.
-This Commission's recommendations led directly to congressional consideration and enactment into law of the Help America Vote Act of 2002.
+This commission's recommendations led directly to congressional consideration and enactment into law of the Help America Vote Act of 2002.